Register your pool or spa

 - temporary pool.

-Use the online form on this page for registration and payment.
+Please use the online form on this page to register and pay.

 When you need to register your pool or spa

-Pools and spas will need to be registered with us between 1 December 2019 and 1 June 2020.
+Pools and spas need to be registered with us on or before 1 November 2020

 Do I need to register a temporary pool/spa?